-The Motorist Assurance Program experts have determined that the useful life of a strut or shock is over at approximately 50,000 miles.
-Here at Sun Auto Service, we recommend that you have your shocks, struts and suspension visually inspected each time you have your vehicle serviced.
-We can take a look at these vital elements of your vehicle and let you know if there are any problems that may be affecting the comfort or safety of your ride.
+According to the Motorist Assurance Program (MAP) experts have determined that the average strut or shock is most effective for up to 50,000 miles.
+Here at Sun Auto Service, we visually inspect your shocks, struts and suspension every time you have your vehicle serviced.
+Our Technicians inspect these vital elements of your vehicle to advise you of their condition and whether or not there are any problems that could affect the comfort or most importantly, the safety of your ride.

 - Visually inspecting for oil leaks which indicate they have lost their charge.

 If your vehicle is showing these warning signs, it’s best to have your vehicle inspected right away.
 There’s no reason to wait to replace the components of your suspension system.
 Because of new and improved technologies, in many cases, the aftermarket strut or shock is better engineered than the original factory installed parts.

 Your vehicle’s suspension system is made up of many different parts designed to connect the frame to the wheels.
 When working properly, the suspension system allows for the ideal amount of motion and stability between the wheels and the vehicle body.
 A healthy suspension system performs several additional important functions, including:

 - Keeping tires firmly on the road’s surface to extend tire life

 - Stabilizing steering for easy of handling and safety

 - Minimizing road noises and vibrations for increased comfort